 Later that year, Rowan started an Arts Council funded tour of the concept around the North East.
 During this time, he visited an imam at a mosque in Fenham and went to Kingston Road in Stockton-on-Tees, the location for Channel 4’s controversial show Benefits Street.
 Soon after, BBC Breakfast broadcast a feature about the project.
 It was then covered by Radio 5 live, Steve Wright in the Afternoon and was named ‘Best of Today’ on Radio 4.
 The Breakfast feature was also broadcast by NPR in the US.

 In 2019-2020 Rowan took the project all around England.
-He visited a total of 12 locations, including Moss Side in Manchester, Buckingham Palace and the remote island of Lundy.
-As he was delivering his final poem in Jaywick, Essex, the UK went into lockdown.
-He performed this for local resident Bill from a 2 metre distance.
+He visited a total of 12 locations, including Moss Side in Manchester, the remote island of Lundy and Grantchester, which has the highest concentration of Nobel Prize winners in the world.
+As he was delivering his final poems in Jaywick, Essex, the UK went into lockdown as a response to the Covid-19 epidemic.